MauroLuzzatto/OpenAI-Gym-TicTacToe-Environment/README.md

 ### TicTacToe Environment Methods

-The environment contains these four main methods:
+The environment contains the following four main methods:

 - **reset**: reset the board game
 - **step**: add a stone of a color of a player in the board